higherrrrrrr/higherrrrrrr.fun/docs/WHITEPAPER.md

 ### 15.1.
 Base V1 Supporters (15%)

-Refers to the **$HARDER** and **$IDK** communities who supported the original Higherrrrrrr V1 launch on Base.
+Refers to the higherrrrrrr token communities who supported the original Higherrrrrrr V1 launch on Base.
 These tokens are allocated via airdrops or bridging claims, specifically rewarding loyal holders.

 ### 15.2.
 Migration LP Support (5%)